rsakata40/Manuscript_Aneuploidy/README.md

-This repository contains analysis code associated with the manuscript (Installation as a standalone software package is not required).
-**"Distinct fates of aneuploid cells shape human blastoid development."**
+This repository contains analysis code associated with the manuscript **"Distinct fates of aneuploid cells shape human blastoid development."**
+Installation as a standalone software package is not required.

 ## Repository structure

 - directories with prefix `sc_` — includes codes for single-cell RNA-sequencing processing, and aneuploidy inference.
 - directories with prefix `img_` — includes codes for quantitative analysis of microscopy and imaging data.
+- within each directory, R and python codes are generally used for preprocessing while Jupyter notebooks are used for visualising the output.
+Bash codes are used for submitting jobs that require larger computing resources.
 - `environments` — software environment files used for the analyses.

 ## scRNA-seq analysis